Log in

 • Comedian Dave Chappelle, model Tyra Banks, and musician Pharrell Williams were all born

-There are few things in our society that have lasted 51 years.
-Now at its the half-century point, the Texas Association of Black Personnel in Higher Education (TABPHE) is proud to present a plethora of professional development opportunities for you at its Special 51st Year Conference.
+There are few things in our society that have lasted 53 years.
+Now at its the half-century point, the Texas Association of Black Personnel in Higher Education (TABPHE) is proud to present a plethora of professional development opportunities for you at its 53rd Annual State Conference.
 This unique event will help prepare you and other higher education personnel for success in addressing both today’s issues and emerging challenges.
-Special presentations by Texas Higher Education Coordinating Board experts will add depth to critical workforce issues affecting career and technical education and upcoming workforce milestones.
-The 2024 TABPHE State Conference will likewise celebrate TABPHE’s rich history of struggles and triumphs, its purpose and transformation, its passion and pride-- and most importantly, its Founders and longtime members who helped make this organization viable for all these many years.
+Special presentations by content experts that will engage conference attendees.
+The TABPHE 2026 Conference will likewise celebrate TABPHE’s rich history of struggles and triumphs, its purpose and transformation, its passion and pride-- and most importantly, its Founders and longtime members who helped make this organization viable for all these many years.
 All honor goes to Founders Ivory Moore, Erma Johnson Hadley and the Honorable Reby Carey for their dream that became TABPHE!

 Special